arcanecoast/trachecker/languages/README.md

 Application translation example (russian translation).

-If you want to use translation in application just put "languages/%your-language%" contents into application's folder.
+If you want to use Russian translation in this application, just put "languages" contents ("ru" folder) into application's folder.